DukeAtreides/seekonkucc_CommunionClass/Ordinary_Time/Feeding5000_SMA_Committee.md

+Opening Prayer: pass offering basket, light candle (battery operated) Repeat Prayer:
+Dear God,
+We are thankful we are gathered here today.
+Be with us as we learn more about Jesus.
+When we share bread together we will think of our Jesus.
+Forgive us when we are not kind or helpful.
+Help me God to spread Your Love around
+In Jesus name we pray -  Amen

 ## Lesson  — The Feeding of the 5000 / Bread of Life / Social Mission & Action Committee
 - **Theme:** Bread and Wine as Symbols of Spiritual Nourishment; Nourishing Our Souls
 - **Learning objectives:**